LiuTed/gym-TD/gym_TD/envs/README.md

 To change the values, you are supposed to use the function `paramConfig()` like `paramConfig(xxx=abc)`, instead of directly assigning values like `config.xxx=abc`.

+`hyper_parameters` stores all the parameters that should not be changed during running, like the maximum steps of each episode (`max_episode_steps`), or the rendering frame rate (`video_frames_per_second`).
+These values are used in the definition of classes and methods, which means even if you changed them, there will not be any effects.
+If needed, you can directly change them in `HyperParameters.__init__()`.

 ## TDBoard

 This file implements the basic rules of TD game.
 It contains the following parts: